• Home

 Now my next step is to go back to the beginning and do a continuity test on the “new” fuses I just replaced.
 You know my saying!
 “Just because a part is new doesn’t mean it is!”
 Why I’m saying this because even though the fuses look good with the naked eye, doesn’t mean it’s going to function right.
 I also tested the new harness pigtail for the headlight and dome light switch.
 There was power coming into it but not going out.
 So I tested the switch itself and while doing this I hooked up my hotwire leads and found the switch was not working.
 So we replaced the switch.

 With no changes in my headlight condition, I tracked down the wires to the headlights through the harness coming from the fuse box.
-Doing this with a continuity tester, helps me locate any sort of wire breaks between point A to point B. Once I eliminated any breaks in the wire, I can narrow it down to headlight bulbs.
+Doing this with a continuity tester, helps me locate any sort of wire breaks between point A to point B. Once I eliminate any breaks in the wire, I can narrow it down to headlight bulbs.

 The next step is to order new LED lightbulbs because it’s obvious that the bulbs aren’t working.
 After I received my lightbulbs two days later and we had lights!
 Victory cruise at night!!!